RacheleAnderson/Inference_for_LSP/README.md

 Code to reproduce the simulations presented in the research paper

-> R. Anderson, M. Sandsten, Inference for time-varying signals using locally stationary processes, Journal of Computational and Applied Mathematics (2018)
+> Rachele Anderson, Maria Sandsten, "Inference for time-varying signals using Locally Stationary Processes", Journal of Computational and Applied Mathematics, Volume 347, Pages 24-35, 2019.

 available online at: https://doi.org/10.1016/j.cam.2018.07.046